When was the last time you spent money with Groupon, the United States’ most popular social coupons merchant?

 Legally, Groupon’s customer support team can’t compel a merchant to honor the promotional value of a voucher after its stated expiration date or extend a travel booking or redemption deadline beyond the allotted window.
 However, they can and will compel merchants to honor the face value of an expired voucher or deal, no matter how old.

 Groupon’s customer support folks have been known to go farther.
 Depending on the circumstances, they may try to persuade the issuing merchant to honor your expired voucher or deal, or come to some other arrangement.
 The “goodwill is good for business” argument goes a long way.
-For merchants eager to attract new and returning customers, so does staying in Groupon’s good graces.
+For small businesses eager to attract new and returning customers, so does staying in Groupon’s good graces.

 4. Trade It in for Groupon Bucks

 Groupon Bucks are Groupon’s in-house currency.
 One Buck is worth $1 against future Groupon voucher purchases.
 When you trade in an expired voucher, your Groupon Bucks payment is equal to the amount you originally paid for the traded-in voucher – the voucher’s face value.
 You have 24 hours to use them to purchase a new voucher or vouchers.

 If you don’t make any purchases with your Groupon Bucks within 24 hours, you forfeit your Bucks and the face value of your expired voucher is restored.
 Remember, that face value won’t expire under ordinary circumstances.

 If you redeem part of your Groupon Bucks balance, but not all, you’ll retain the remainder of your balance indefinitely to redeem at your leisure.
 Your original voucher will become worthless.
 This is one of the few times a traditional Groupon voucher can lose its face value.